vglazer/USRA/README.md

 ## PURPOSE
 `sub_search.c` uses randomised restricted local search to find vertex-induced subgraphs with a prescribed edge count in undirected, unweighted graphs.
-The importance of sub\_search is that it is subsequently used as a basic framework for a number of other programs, including asub\_search, wsub\_search, reg\_search and ereg\_search.
+The importance of `sub_search` is that it is subsequently used as a basic framework for a number of other programs, including `asub_search`, `wsub_search`, `reg_search` and `ereg_search`.

 ## METHOD
-Similarly to UNIX 'filters', sub\_search reads from standard input and writes to standard output, both of which can be redirected as needed using standard shell facilities.
+Similarly to UNIX 'filters', `sub_search` reads from standard input and writes to standard output, both of which can be redirected as needed using standard shell facilities.
 The input parameters are:

 ```
    v         | number of graph vertices